mkruunari/FrontEndLopputyo/README.md

 Section "Add courses" is not working.

-write to your command prompt to download this app:
+Download this repository as a ZIP file or write to your command line to download this app:

 git clone https://github.com/mkruunari/FrontEndLopputyo.git